gromacs/gromacs/docs/reference-manual/functions.rst

    |Gromacs|, which uses atomic virials

-The GROMOS-96 force field was parameterized with a Lennard-Jones cut-off of 1.4 nm, so be sure to use a Lennard-Jones cut-off (rvdw) of at least 1.4.
+The GROMOS-96 force field was parameterized with a Lennard-Jones cut-off of 1.4 nm, so be sure to use a Lennard-Jones cut-off (``rvdw``) of at least 1.4.
 A larger cut-off is possible because the Lennard-Jones potential and forces are almost zero beyond 1.4 nm.

 GROMOS-96 files
 ^^^^^^^^^^^^^^^

 |Gromacs| can read and write GROMOS-96 coordinate and trajectory files.
-These files should have the extension .g96.
+These files should have the extension :ref:`g96`.
 Such a file can be a GROMOS-96 initial/final configuration file, a coordinate trajectory file, or a combination of both.
-The file is fixed format; all floats are written as 15.9, and as such, files can get huge. |Gromacs| supports the following data blocks in the given order:
+The file is fixed format; all floats are written as 15.9, and as such, files can get huge. |Gromacs|
+supports the following data blocks in the given order:

 -  Header block: